The aims of the department are:

-From the beginning of Year 8, students are taught in sets.
+From the beginning of Year 9, students are taught in sets.
 The decisions regarding sets are made mostly on the strength of regular assessments and also on the overall performance throughout the year.
-Students in Year 8 and in Year 9 have 3 lessons over a 2 week period.
+Students in Year 9 have 3 lessons over a 2-week period.

 Key Stage 4

-From September 2016, Year 10 Students will follow the AQA French and Spanish GCSE courses.
+GCSE students follow the AQA French or Spanish GCSE courses.

 The three themes and relevant topics are:

 Theme 2: Local, national, international and global areas of interest

 Topic 1: Home, town, neighbourhood and region